 If poor flowering is not the result of irregular pruning, the other possible reason for the lack of blooming could be insufficient lightening.
 This problem is especially pronounced with indoor Firecracker plants.
 Indeed, it can be tricky to provide it with a sufficiently sunny position.
 The solution is to spend the summer outdoors or to place it on the south window.

 This deformation suggests significant metabolic disorders.
 It is caused by excessive watering or insufficiently drained soil.
 Plants in the garden usually do not have this problem.
 But a plant in a pot that does not have a drainage hole will sooner or later end up in a soaked substrate that it will not be able to cope with.
 To note once again: provide the plant with well-drained soil, a pot with drainage holes, and moderate watering.

 Although it is not particularly prone to pests, especially if it grows in optimal conditions, it can occasionally be attacked by mealybugs, spider mites, or thrips.

-Mealybugs are serious pests since they suck the plant sap making the plant weak.
+Mealybugs: Mealybugs are serious pests since they suck the plant sap, making the plant weak.
 They are soft-bodied, wingless, and coated with a white wax resembling a meal.
 Mealybugs are usually located on the back of the leaves, multiply quickly, and easily spread to other plants.

-These tiny intruders, which are difficult to spot with the naked eye, resemble spiders, usually appear on plants that grow in an environment with dry air.
+Spider Mites: These tiny intruders, which are difficult to spot with the naked eye, resemble spiders and usually appear on plants that grow in an environment with dry air.
 They are red or brown and weave a fine reddish net on which you can detect their presence.
 The consequences of their invasion can also be twisting of the leaves and discoloration.